bressler1995/Transform-to-Open-Science/Trainings/readme.md

 **Note:** The GitHub version of the curriculum will not allow  you to get credit for taking the curriculum.
 To get badged for Open Science 101 [sign up here](https://nasa.github.io/Transform-to-Open-Science/take-os101/).

+### Contributors

+To learn more about the amazing minds that made Open Science 101 possible, visit our [Open Science 101 contributors page](./Contributors.md).

 #### Methods of Contributing

 To contribute, you can open a [pull request](https://github.com/nasa/Transform-to-Open-Science/pulls), [issue](https://github.com/nasa/Transform-to-Open-Science/issues), or [discussion](https://github.com/nasa/Transform-to-Open-Science/discussions).